igorlima/unapologetic-thoughts/pages/quick-notes.md

     - Other key takeaways include the importance of self-talk, creating decision templates, and tracking energy levels to optimize productivity.
 - Fri, Sep 05, 2025 - 2025a09m05d
   - Simple one liners out of complicated truths.
-    - "The Big Money Is Not in the Buying and Selling, but in the Waiting.”
+    - "The Big Money Is Not in the Buying and Selling, but in the Waiting."
     - "You Don't Have to Be Smarter Than the Rest; You Have to Be More Disciplined Than the Rest."
 - Tue, Sep 02, 2025 - 2025a09m02d
   - Respond with Stories, Not Statements.